The energy watchdog has demanded that suppliers improve their poor complaints handling.

 Its research found that more than half of those who had complained were not satisfied with the way it was handled by their energy supplier.
 Meanwhile in nearly half of cases where the supplier considered the case resolved, the customer did not.

-Satisfaction with Npower and Scottish Power has particularly fallen, Ofgem said, with only SSE managing to maintain levels of satisfaction found two years ago.
+Satisfaction with Npower and Scottish Power has fallen particularly markedly, Ofgem said, with only SSE managing to maintain levels of satisfaction found two years ago.

 Dermot Nolan, Ofgem chief executive said: “Satisfaction scores are frankly awful.
 Almost all energy suppliers need to improve their complaints handling as a matter of urgency.
 There are real business benefits to good complaints handling schemes, and it shouldn’t need a regulator to tell companies about the importance of this.